eyacobson/CSS-project-3-business-card/README.md

-# CSS-project-3-business-card
+# Pure CSS Business Card
-Pure CSS business card
+"Jesus.
+That is <em>really</em> super.
+How'd a nitwit like you get so tasteful?"